 - Monday, December 4th: Day of Code (Hands-on Coding Activities for All)

 - Learn about the efforts that APH, the Centers for Assistive Technology Training (CATT), and other educational institutions are making to support students who are blind or low vision with learning coding.
 There will be content shared from some live events, including lesson plans and activities that you can use to springboard your students’ interest in coding.

 - Tuesday, December 5th: Coding Towards Careers (Student Inspiration)

 - Learning how to code is a pathway to many careers in all areas of technology.
 There is a growing need for coders of various abilities to support our growing need for digital access.
 Meet professionals doing this work and learn about the variety of career opportunities in the vast field of coding.

 - Wednesday, December 6th: Supporting Coding Opportunities Throughout the Year

 - We know that coding is for ALL LEARNERS, and it does NOT need to be taught in isolation and can easily be built into meaningful lessons to engage all levels of learners.
 Join in on the conversation about creative ways to build coding vocabulary and structures into a variety of subject matter beyond the scope of traditional computer science.

 Who should attend?

-Teachers of students with visual impairments and access technology specialists who would like to integrate coding into their lesson plans and curricula will learn about activities, resources, tips, and pathways to overcoming inaccessible learning platforms and confusing coding lessons.
+Teachers of students with visual impairments and assistive technology specialists who would like to integrate coding into their lesson plans and curricula will learn about activities, resources, tips, and pathways to overcoming inaccessible learning platforms and confusing coding lessons.
 ACVREP credits will be available for live sessions, but you must attend the entire day to receive the credits.